 Thanks for visiting the policy page for the U.S. Pulse Industry

-Washington, DC Manual
+Washington, DC Mission Support Page

 Pulse Crop Health Initiative (PCHI)

-As obesity, health, and nutrition problems continue to rise in the United States, there is an increasing need for food sources that combat those problems.
-Dry peas, lentils, and chickpeas are packed with essential nutrients, and the Pulse Crop Health Initiative is a targeted effort to fund research on these crops to better utilize their powerful attributes.
+As obesity, health, food insecurity, and nutrition problems continue to rise in the United States, there is an increasing need for food sources that combat those problems.
+Dry peas, beans, lentils, and chickpeas are packed with essential nutrients, and the Pulse Crop Health Initiative is a targeted effort to fund research on these crops to better utilize their powerful attributes.